apacgps/arrow/README.md

 *	Demo [Java to Azure Spring Cloud](https://docs.microsoft.com/en-us/azure/spring-cloud/how-to-github-actions?pivots=programming-language-java) and [Java to Azure Kubernetes Service](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-azure/deploying-to-azure-kubernetes-service) (1 hour)
 *	Retrospective and next steps (30 mins)

-## Intelligent Cloud Native Apps deployment
+## Intelligent Cloud Native Apps

-* The App is a .Net service, and the customer is interested in deploying it to Cloud Native services such as Azure Kubernetes Service or Azure Container Apps.
+* The backend service is written in ASP.Net, and the customer is interested in deploying it to Cloud Native services such as Azure Kubernetes Service or Azure Container Apps.
 * The customer wants to understand the benefits of using Azure API Management to manage their APIs.
 * The customer is comparing between Azure Kubernetes Service and Azure Container Apps.
 They want to understand more about deploying AI services and models to the container services.